 Margarito Angeles Ramirez, a medicinal herb seller, in the Mercado San Angel, dispenses knowledge about healing herbs.
 Margarito Ramirez, a medicinal herb seller, in the Mercado San Angel, dispenses knowledge about healing herbs.

 In the market here, we met Margarito Angeles Ramirez, who for decades has dispensed medicinal herbs from a humble stall.
 He said they are grown for him and that they can cure whatever ails you.
-He also creates special talismen made of stones, seeds and beads that are said to bring good luck.
+He also creates special talisman made of stones, seeds, and beads that are said to bring good luck.

 On our final day in the city, we decided to do something that took us back to the city’s ancient Indian roots.
 For this we headed to Palanco, the swanky neighborhood with trees lining the center of the main boulevard.
 At the W Hotel, after passing through the very hip and dark interior, we took the elevator to the spa where a very unusual attraction stood waiting.